 - Accredited by a recognized Accreditation Body in its respective country in accordance with ISO 17025, or through an interpretation approved by all Participants and approved and licensed under SOG-IS’s Annex B.3; or

-- Established under the laws or other official administrative procedures that are valid in the concerned country and meets the specified requirements under Annex B.3.
+- Established under the laws or other official administrative procedures that are valid in the concerned country and meet the specified requirements under Annex B.3.

 Additionally, the Certification Body must be accepted as compliant and also:

-Either be accredited in its respective country by a recognized Accreditation Body according to EN 45011 or with a national interpretation of EN 45011 that at a minimum satisfies requirements under SOG-IS’s Annex C; or
+Either be accredited in its respective country by a recognized Accreditation Body in accordance with EN 45011 or with a national interpretation of EN 45011 that, at a minimum, satisfies requirements under SOG-IS’s Annex C; or

-Been established through laws or other administrative procedures that are valid in the concerned country and meets the specifications of EN 45011 or satisfies the requirements of EN 45011 under SOG-IS’s Annex C.
+Be well-established through laws or other valid administrative procedures in the concerned country and meet the requirements of EN 45011 or satisfy the requirements of EN 45011 under SOG-IS’s Annex C.

 Benefits Achieved Through SOG-IS Compliance